-She was named President and Chief Executive Officer of Bell Kearns & Associates Ltd. in February 2008.
-Previously Helen was President of NASDAQ Canada (2001-2004) and an officer of NASDAQ Inc. Prior to that, Helen worked at Richardson Greenshields of Canada Limited from 1980-1995, rising to the position of Head of Institutional Sales and Trading, which included a seat on the Executive Committee.
+Helen M. Kearns was named President and Chief Executive Officer of Bell Kearns & Associates Ltd. in February 2008.
+Previously Helen was President of NASDAQ Canada (2001-2004) and an officer of NASDAQ Inc. Prior to that, Helen worked at Richardson Greenshields of Canada Limited until 1995, eventually as Head of Institutional Sales and Trading, which included a seat on the Executive Committee.

-Helen has extensive board experience having previously served on the Advisory Board of Kingsett Capital as Lead Director, on the Board of Ontario Teachers’ Pension Plan and as Governor of the Board of TSX for three terms.
-Helen earned the ICD Directors designation in 2010 and in 2015 completed the ICD course for Crown Corporations.
+Helen previously served on the Advisory Board of Kingsett Capital as Lead Director, on the Board of Ontario Teachers’ Pension Plan and as Governor of the Board of TSX for three terms.

 Tom Woods spent his entire career with CIBC and Wood Gundy, the predecessor firm of CIBC World Markets.
 He started in Investment Banking, advising companies raising financing in the equity and debt capital markets as well as mergers and acquisitions, and later was Head of Canadian Corporate Banking, Chief Financial Officer, Chief Risk Officer, and retired in 2014 as Vice Chairman.